HB-1514

 Virginia HB 1514 — A BILL to amend the Code of Virginia by adding sections numbered 2.2-1202.2 and 15.2-1500.2 and by adding in Article 1 of Chapter 3 of Title 40.1 a section numbered 40.1-28.7:12, relating to employment decisions; automated decision systems; civil penalty.

-Virginia HB 1514 regulates the use of automated decision systems in employment decisions across state agencies, local government entities, and private employers.
-All three entity types are prohibited from making employment decisions solely based on automated decision system outputs — a human decision maker must be involved.
-State agencies and local government entities face additional obligations: they must disclose the use of automated systems and their data inputs, provide opt-out rights, annually test for algorithmic discrimination, ensure staff data handling compliance, and train staff.
-Private employers face the human-in-the-loop requirement only, enforced by the Commissioner of Labor and Industry through civil penalties up to $500 for a first violation and $1,500 for subsequent violations.
-The bill is currently pending in committee.
+Virginia HB 1514 would have regulated the use of automated decision systems in employment decisions across three tiers: state agencies (§ 2.2-1202.2), local government entities (§ 15.2-1500.2), and private employers (§ 40.1-28.7:12).
+All three tiers prohibit making employment decisions solely based on automated system outputs without human involvement.
+State agencies and local governments face additional obligations including disclosure to individuals about the system's use and data inputs, providing opt-out rights, annual bias testing and compliance certification, staff training, and establishing complaint processes.
+Private employers are subject only to the human-in-the-loop requirement, with civil penalties up to $500 for a first violation and $1,500 for subsequent violations enforced by the Commissioner of Labor and Industry.
+The bill was left in the Committee on Appropriations and did not advance.

 Summary

-Virginia HB 1514 regulates the use of automated decision systems in employment decisions across state agencies, local government entities, and private employers.
-All three entity types are prohibited from making employment decisions solely based on automated decision system outputs — a human decision maker must be involved.
-State agencies and local government entities face additional obligations: they must disclose the use of automated systems and their data inputs, provide opt-out rights, annually test for algorithmic discrimination, ensure staff data handling compliance, and train staff.
-Private employers face the human-in-the-loop requirement only, enforced by the Commissioner of Labor and Industry through civil penalties up to $500 for a first violation and $1,500 for subsequent violations.
-The bill is currently pending in committee.
+Virginia HB 1514 would have regulated the use of automated decision systems in employment decisions across three tiers: state agencies (§ 2.2-1202.2), local government entities (§ 15.2-1500.2), and private employers (§ 40.1-28.7:12).
+All three tiers prohibit making employment decisions solely based on automated system outputs without human involvement.
+State agencies and local governments face additional obligations including disclosure to individuals about the system's use and data inputs, providing opt-out rights, annual bias testing and compliance certification, staff training, and establishing complaint processes.
+Private employers are subject only to the human-in-the-loop requirement, with civil penalties up to $500 for a first violation and $1,500 for subsequent violations enforced by the Commissioner of Labor and Industry.
+The bill was left in the Committee on Appropriations and did not advance.

 Enforcement & Penalties